kwaldenphd/json-xml-python/README.md

   full_title = book + " (" + book_info['date'] + ")"
   print("\t" + full_title_title())
 ```
-K. This program prints the title first as a separate line.
+82. This program prints the title first as a separate line.
 The `for` loop digs into the data for each of the books.

-L. `book` is the variable assigned to each of the keys in the `books` dictionary - in this example it is the titles of each of the books.
+83. `book` is the variable assigned to each of the keys in the `books` dictionary - in this example it is the titles of each of the books.

-M. `book_info` is the variable assigned to each of the values. `method .items()` works through each of the dictionaries.
+84. `book_info` is the variable assigned to each of the values. `method .items()` works through each of the dictionaries.

-N. The next line, assigns a variable `full_title` that concatenates each work variable with an opening `(`, the date for each work called with `book_info[‘date’]`, and a closing `)`.
+85. The next line, assigns a variable `full_title` that concatenates each work variable with an opening `(`, the date for each work called with `book_info[‘date’]`, and a closing `)`.

-O. The final line prints a tab `\t` before each concatenated string that we just created with the `full_title` variable.
+86. The final line prints a tab `\t` before each concatenated string that we just created with the `full_title` variable.

-P. This outputs:
+87. This outputs:
 ```
 My Books:
   CSS: The Definitive Guide (2007)
   Learning XML (2003)
 ```

-<blockquote>Write a similar dictionary for your XML file and generate some output.
-Copy and paste your code and your result into your notebook.
+<blockquote>Q3: Write a similar dictionary for the <code>book.xml</code> file contained in this repo and generate some output.
+Include code + comments.
 Explain how your program works in your own words.</blockquote>

 ### Parsing XML in Python

-Q. You may be thinking, “…but we already have an XML file with this data in it.
+88. You may be thinking, “…but we already have an XML file with this data in it.
 Can we use Python to with .xml?”
 The answer to this question is YES!

-R. In this next task, we’ll use the ElementTree API https://docs.python.org/3/library/xml.etree.elementtree.html.
+89. In this next task, we’ll use the ElementTree API https://docs.python.org/3/library/xml.etree.elementtree.html.
 This is part of the Python library that has been written specifically to parse XML.

-S. We’ll only work with a few functions and methods from ElementTree as an introduction to the tool.
+90. We’ll only work with a few functions and methods from ElementTree as an introduction to the tool.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>